From Sega Retro

-Ristar, released as Ristar The Shooting Star (リスター・ザ・シューティングスター) in Japan, is a platform game developed by Sonic Team released for the Sega Mega Drive and the Sega Game Gear.
+Ristar, released as Ristar The Shooting Star (リスター・ザ・シューティングスター) in Japan, is a platform game developed by Sega released for the Sega Mega Drive.
 It was a late era Mega Drive game and therefore never got much exposure compared to similar platform games released for the same consoles.

 In Ristar, we follow the story of a far away solar system, Valdi, that was corrupted by an evil tyrant called Greedy.
 Greedy forced the leaders of each of the seven planets the system is composed of to work for him, enslaved the people and kidnapped Ristar's father.
 Desperate, they make a plea for help.
 It is answered by Ristar The Shooting Star, a tiny humanoid yellow star with long, elastic arms.
 To free the population and liberate his father, Ristar must fight Greedy's minions throughout every planet, restore the leaders and eventually fight Greedy himself.

 Ristar, unlike Sonic, can't look up nor down and can only jump about his own height ( or ).
 Ristar's main ability, then, are his arms.
-To kill enemies, you must grab them with Ristar's stretchy arms with and after releasing Ristar will headbutt the enemy.
+To kill enemies, the player must grab them with Ristar's stretchy arms with , and after releasing Ristar will headbutt the enemy.
 This is the only way to eliminate enemies as jumping on them will not work.
-Ristar's arms can also be used to ride spinners (these are used to move from one location to another without having to walk), climb walls, swing across poles and even find bonuses (health points, 1UPs, etc.) by stretching them into tiny breaches in walls.
-(You may also find them by headbutting certain sections of certain walls.)
+Ristar's arms can also be used to ride Star Handles to perform a Meteor Strike (these are used to move from one location to another without having to walk), climb walls, swing across poles and even find bonuses (health points, 1UPs, etc.) by stretching them into tiny breaches in walls. (the player may also find them by headbutting certain sections of certain walls.)

 Ristar is very different from Sonic in one aspect, however, and that is Ristar's ability to explore worlds underwater without needing to breathe.
 He can also swim underwater with ease.